 Car Insurance Follows the Car, Not the Driver

 There is a popular myth out there that the car insurance attaches to the driver.
 In fact, the opposite is true.
 As long the owner of the car has coverage, generally speaking, it will follow the car in most situations.
 The owner's car insurance is the primary coverage that would apply if a crash occurred.
 The driver's insurance would act as secondary insurance if necessary.

-Keep in mind, insurance matters are typically covered by state law, so be sure to check with your local regulations to learn more.
+Keep in mind that insurance matters are typically covered by state law, so be sure to check with your local jurisdiction's Department of Insurance to learn more.

-In the above example, if you were the cause of the accident due to negligence or some other reason, your sister’s liability coverage would pay for the other driver’s damage and possibly injuries up to the policy limit.
+Keeping with the above example, if your sister has adequate coverage and you were the cause of the accident due to negligence or some other reason, your sister's liability coverage would pay for the other driver's damage and possibly injuries up to the policy limit.
 Your sister would file the claim and be responsible for any resulting deductible.
-If her coverage isn’t enough, that’s where yours might cover the rest (assuming you have insurance).
+If her coverage isn't enough, that's where yours might cover the rest (assuming you have insurance).

 There are two main scenarios where the owner of the vehicle may not be liable for damages caused by a driver of a borrowed vehicle:

 - The driver is specifically excluded on the insurance policy

 - The driver took the car without the owner's permission (and got into an accident)

 Let's start with the first case: an excluded person named on the policy gets into an accident in your car.
 When you initially apply for car insurance, you are asked to list everyone in your household.
 Some car insurance policies cover every household member, while others may only cover licensed members.
 Why would a person be excluded from an insurance policy?
 Perhaps they have a poor driving record or a prior driving under the influence (DUI) conviction and including them jacks up your insurance premium rates.